ycldingo/QuantumComputer_tw/README.md

 ## 2020 Quantum Computing Summer School
 A three-day summer school on Quantum computing and programming was held on August 4 to August 6 in 2020 in National Taiwan University.
 The content including schedule, lecture slides, and demo files are [here](https://github.com/ycldingo/QuantumComputing_2020Summer).

-## Open House
+## Open House - September 19, 2020
-An open house was held on September 19 2020 in National Taiwan University, which is mainly for the high school students.
+An open house was held in National Taiwan University (NTU), which is mainly for the high school students.
 The event is supervised by MOST (Ministry of Science and Technology) Taiwan.
 - Lecture 1: [Overview on Quantum Computing](https://github.com/ycldingo/QuantumComputer_tw/blob/master/slides/OpenHouse091920-overview.pdf)
 - Lecture 2: [Introduction to Quantum Computing](https://github.com/ycldingo/QuantumComputer_tw/blob/master/slides/OpenHouse091920-introduction.pdf)
 - [Take-home exercise](https://github.com/ycldingo/QuantumComputer_tw/tree/master/exercise)